ORNL/curifactory/sphinx/source/cli_guide.rst

-Similarly, if running stages that have lazy objects but in an environment where keeping them in memory isn't a big deal, you can turn off all lazy caching with the :code:`--ignore-lazy` flag.
+Similarly, if running stages that have lazy objects but in an environment where keeping them in memory isn't a big deal, you can turn off all lazy caching with the ``--ignore-lazy`` flag.
 In cases when dealing with large objects that are expensive to repeatedly save and reload, this can potentially speed up an experiment
 run: